radcamp/radcamp.github.io/Kigali2023/ipyrad-CLI-FullTutorial.md

 * Step 6 - Cluster across Samples
 * Step 7 - Apply filters and write output formats

+Detailed information about ipyrad, including instructions for installation and troubleshooting, can be found [here](https://ipyrad.readthedocs.io/en/master/).

 > **Note on files in the project directory:** Assembling RADseq type sequence data requires a lot of different steps, and these steps generate a **lot** of intermediary files. ipyrad organizes these files